evanwill/_drafts/_notes/ubuntu-gnome.md

 title: GNOME on Ubuntu
 layout: post
 tags: [linux]
-date: 2018-06-02
+date: 2018-09-02
 ---

 Starting with 17.10+ Ubuntu ships with [GNOME](https://www.gnome.org/) desktop rather than Unity.
-There are many good reasons for this, but for those of us who actually liked Unity, there is new stuff to get used to.
+Here are some notes to start customizing:

 ## Start Tweaking

 When you first install, there are a few things to do right away to get Gnome on Ubuntu looking better.
 First, remove the junk from the dock, i.e. Amazon, by right clicking and selecting "remove from favorites" (to uninstall Amazon, open Ubuntu Software and look on the Installed tab).
-Add good stuff to the dock as you open it, by right clicking the dock icon and "add to favorites".
+Add good stuff to the dock as you open it, by right clicking the dock icon and selecting "add to favorites".

 Then head to Settings to get the desktop looking better.

 - Settings > Dock, make the icons smaller (the default seems to take up way too much space).
+This is the configurations for Ubuntu's customized version of the popular extension [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/).
 - Settings > Background to get your wallpaper set.
 - Settings > Devices > Display to set up your monitor and turn on Night Light if you want a red shift in the evening.
 - Settings > Bluetooth, turn bluetooth off if you don't use it, since it is a security risk.